I debated for months as to whether or not I should include a section of

 great deal with 81 pieces - It even includes two packages of parts!

-In the whole scheme of things, that is "nothing".
-If you are not
+scheme of things, that is "nothing".
+If you are not particular in what

-particular in what you use to build things with, buying these kits and basic
+you use to build things with, buying these kits and basic brick elements can

-brick elements can be a cheap way to grow your empire.
-It would be
+be a cheap way to grow your empire.
+In late 2024, they started

 You can buy these kits and parts from the Dollar Tree website, but they have